Jay4242/render-visual/README.md

 - The renderer is based on the Musializer codebase; see the Musializer repository for the full project.
 - The output video resolution is fixed to 1920×1080 (16:9) as defined by `RENDER_WIDTH` and `RENDER_HEIGHT` in `render-visual.c`.
+- Use `--vert` to swap width and height for a vertical video orientation.
+- Use `--waveform` to enable an oscilloscope‑style waveform visualizer.
 - If you encounter “could not write into ffmpeg pipe” errors, ensure FFmpeg is correctly installed and that you have write permissions in the current directory.

 - Original project: [Musializer](https://github.com/tsoding/musializer)